What are the types of home heating? A guide to heating systems - Mexen Ireland

 Heat distribution and thermal comfort – what does it mean?

-In contrast, with traditional radiators, heat tends to accumulate mainly around the device.
-Unfortunately, this can lead to temperature differences in various parts of the room.
-Radiators heat the air, which then moves throughout the interior and may be less effective in even heat distribution.
-To improve efficiency, it is worth selecting the appropriate radiator power based on room sizes.
+On the other hand, with traditional radiators, heat tends to accumulate mainly around the device.
+Unfortunately, this can lead to temperature differences in different parts of the room.
+Radiators heat the air, which then circulates inside and is less effective in evenly distributing heat.
+To improve efficiency, it is worth choosing the right radiator power for the size of the rooms.

-Man adjusting the radiator
+Man adjusting radiator

-How to reduce heating costs?
+How to reduce home heating costs?

-Proper insulation of the house also matters!
+Proper home insulation also matters!

-Thermal curtains and shades can also help
+Thermal blinds and curtains can also help

 Ecological aspects of heating systems